New York City to target suppliers of illegal fireworks - KRDO

 Fireworks have been an ongoing problem in New York City, with complaints skyrocketing in June.

-From June 1 until June 21, there were 11,275 calls made to the city to report illegal fireworks.
+From June 1 until June 21, there were 11,275 calls to report illegal fireworks.
 During the same time frame last year there were only 28 calls, according to 311 data released by the mayor’s office.

 Residents who have grown tired of hearing the bangs and pops at night organized a protest outside of de Blasio’s residence, blaring their car horns as a way to implore the mayor to take action.